 The Tier 4 visa is a fully sponsored visa which is valid for the duration of your studies in the UK.
 This visa is only given to students on the Bachelor in Management (BSc) and Master in Management programmes.
 Please note that the Tier 4 visa is not transferable.
 If you obtained a Tier 4 visa from another institution, you will not be able to use it to study at ESCP Europe.

 Please note that you must take personal responsibility for managing your own unique situation.

 Whilst the ultimate responsibility for study visas remains with the student, we are always happy to help with any questions or issues you might have.
 For immediate practical advice, please consult your copy of the ESCP Europe Guide to London (handed out at registration).
 If you have lost this booklet, you may obtain a replacement at the Programme Office or download an electronic version here.

 If you are still in need of advice, please visit the Programme Office at the London campus (open Monday to Friday).

 For the MSc in Marketing and Creativity, students are required to stay in Paris from the end of August until the end of October.
-Master in Energy Management, students are required to stay in Paris from the beginning of April until the end of June.
+MSc in Energy Management and Master in Agribusiness Management students are required to stay in Paris from the beginning of April until the end of June.